KohakuBlueleaf/HyperKohaku/README.md

 the code is based on the HyperDreamBooth implementation in the [LyCORIS project](https://github.com/KohakuBlueleaf/LyCORIS).

+## TODOs
+If you have any idea on these todos, just open issues or PRs.
+Thx!

+* Implement in-run validation
+* Implement section 4
+* Implement better dreambooth training (like mask the face during training)
+* Implement a more general hypernetwork (Already in LyCORIS)

 ## HyperDreamBooth
 This section is a brief introduction of HyperDreamBooth, I will split hyperdreambooth into 4 sections.
 And this projection will have 4 corresponding scripts